mattkelly/workshop-rs/src/structs_enums_crates/structs/adding_meaning.md

 # Adding Meaning with Structs

-There are often many ways a representing data:
+There are often many ways of representing data:

 ```rust
 let x = 3;